chinamike65/hugo-tuolesi/content/book3/book3en.md

 Death must come, and nothing can change the four causes of why death must come.
 (1) Born anywhere, death is inevitable.
 People must die.

-There are four continents where people were born: Jambuvidpa, Eastern Holy Isle, West Land, and the Northern continent.
+There are four continents where people were born: Jambudvipa, Eastern Holy Isle, West Land, and the Northern continent.

 Among them, the people in the Norther Continent will live a little longer and can live to be a thousand years old, and there are also people on the other eight small continents.